NBISweden/data-submission-documentation/ENA/BGE-Astagobius-angustatus/README.md

     * SAMEA113399599, well id FS42595225, icAstAngu2
     * create a [icAstAngu-virtual-sample.tsv](./data/icAstAngu-virtual-sample.tsv) based on what was done for RNAseq of [Hydroglyphus hamulatus](../BGE-Hydroglyphus-hamulatus/data/icHydHamu-virtual-sample.tsv)
     * Accession number received: ERS22139083
+* However, as it turned out the HiC data was useless, and there's no more material to re-sequence, so this species will not have HiC.

 ### Submit RNA-Seq
 * Data transfer to ENA upload area (folder /bge-rnaseq/) was done previously for all RNAseq data (first batch)